MajorZiploc/flashcards_app/README.md

   its all in my dependencies - updating dependencies may fix it, but thats a large effort

+# Marketing

+Flashcard Link

+From laptop to phone flashcards

+Take notes in class on your laptop and quickly upload them to Flashcard Link to start studying now!

 # Check if you have all dependencies

 npx react-native doctor